sosia-dev/sosia/docs/tutorial/installation.rst

     $ pip install git+https://github.com/sosia-dev/sosia

 To access the Scopus database using `pybliometrics`, you need to obtain credentials.
-Install and `configure pybliometrics <https://pybliometrics.readthedocs.io/en/latest/configuration.html>`_ before using `sosia`.
+Install and `configure pybliometrics <https://pybliometrics.readthedocs.io/en/latest/configuration.html>`_ before using `sosia`!